-time T is less than L (with L < U), and nothing otherwise.
+Consider the following two digital options on a stock, with the same exercise date T. The first option denoted by A (initial premium u) pays 1,000 if the value of the stock at time T is more than a given U, and nothing otherwise.
+The second option denoted by B (initial premium l) pays 1,000 if the value of the stock at time T is less than L (with L < U), and nothing otherwise.
 Since the payoffs of those options are not linear, it is clear that the profit-loss distributions are not normal even though the price of the underlying assets obeys normal distribution.

-Suppose L and U are chosen such that $Pr(S_T < L) = Pr(S_T > U) = 0.008$ , where $S_T$ is the stock price at time T. Consider two traders, trader A and trader B, writing one unit of option A and option B, respectively.
-VaR at the 99 percent confidence level of trader A is -u, because the probability that $S_T$ is more than U is 0.8 percent, which is beyond the confidence level.
-Similarly, VaR at the 99 percent confidence level of trader B is -l.
+Suppose L and U are chosen such that $Pr(S_T < L) = Pr(S_T > U) = 0.008$, where S_T is the stock price at time T. Consider two traders, trader A and trader B, writing one unit of option A and option B respectively.
+VaR at the 99% confidence level of trader A is -u because the probability that S_T is more than U is 0.8%, which is beyond the confidence level13.
+Similarly, VaR at the 99% confidence level of trader B is -l.
 This is a clear example of the tail risk.
-VaR disregards the loss of options A and B, because the probability of the loss is less than one minus the confidence level.
+VaR disregards the loss of options A and B because the probability of the loss is less than one minus the confidence level.